tobytoyin/linux-archives/logstash-sentinel/README.md

-`sample-log.json` is a sample DER log for the sentinel table.
+`sample-log.json` is a sample DCR log for the sentinel table.

 To use this container: